tim-mcdonnell/espn-api-docs/docs/index.md

 1. **Standings Endpoints** - Document the `/seasons/{year}/types/{type}/groups/{group_id}/standings` endpoint for retrieving conference standings data
 2. **Capitalization Inconsistency** - Note the inconsistency between `powerindex` and `powerIndex` in some references
 3. **Specific Futures Details** - Add documentation for `/seasons/{year}/futures/{futures_id}` endpoint
-4. **Team Records Endpoint** - Document the `/seasons/{year}/teams/{team_id}/record` endpoint
-5. **Child Groups Navigation** - Better explain how to navigate the hierarchy between divisions and conferences
+4. **Child Groups Navigation** - Better explain how to navigate the hierarchy between divisions and conferences
-6. **Standings Format** - Explain the data format for standings (division standings, conference standings, etc.)
+5. **Standings Format** - Explain the data format for standings (division standings, conference standings, etc.)
-7. **Historical Data Limitations** - Provide more specific information about which endpoints have reliable historical data
+6. **Historical Data Limitations** - Provide more specific information about which endpoints have reliable historical data

 ## Documentation Structure